 Sip the 1884 Cocktail and taste 150 years of Little Tokyo history.
 Celebrate our two historic grapefruit trees, remnants of the Wolfskill grapefruit orchard, and our historic Japantown.

 There are two remaining Little Tokyo grapefruit trees from the Wolfskill Orchard, which stretched into downtown from the late 1800s to early 1900s and popularized citrus in California.
-Faced with new developments in 1982, JACCC and the SoCal Gardeners Association helped save and relocate our 150-year old tree from its original location behind the Amerasia bookstore (near what is now Pinkberrys) to the JACCC Noguchi Plaza.
-These trees have lived with us through the founding of Little Tokyo, the WWII Japanese American incarceration camps, and the many waves of displacement and redevelopment.
-They continue with us in the struggle to sustain our community amidst the many cultural, environmental, and economic changes.
+Faced with redevelopment in 1980, JACCC and the SoCal Gardeners Federation saved and relocate our 150-year old tree from its original location behind the Amerasia bookstore (near what is now Somi Somi) to the JACCC Plaza.
+These trees have witnessed the citrus groves; the growth of the city of LA; the founding of Little Tokyo; the WWII Japanese American incarceration camps; and our perseverance through many waves of displacement and redevelopment.
+These trees are a symbol of our resilient, thriving community, and they continue to bear fruit for future generations!

 Since 2016, SLT hosts an annual Historic Grapefruit Cocktail Night as a celebration of our history and a fundraiser for local community organizations.
 Wolf & Crane created "The 1884" cocktail, featuring the essence of 150 years of grapefruit history!
 Our past events have supported Rafu Shimpo with a subscriber drive, and Little Tokyo Community Council.
 We hope to see you at our next one, as soon as the grapefruits are ripe for the drinking!